An Honest Review of the popular AERA Shoes: Are they Truly Worth the Price?

 With the luxury fashion industry under the microscope for unethical labor practices and notorious lack of sustainability, AERA emerges as a refreshing exception.
 True to its tagline, “luxury footwear without a footprint” - the brand offers high-end fashion while standing firm in its commitment to sustainability.
-As the first certified B-Corp in luxury footwear, AERA sets a new standard for eco-conscious luxury.
+In this AERA shoes review, we'll see how the brand, as the first certified B-Corp in luxury footwear, sets a new standard for eco-conscious luxury.

-AERA’s timeless designs are ethically handcrafted in Italy, and demonstrate the value of slow fashion.
-Yes, they docome at a premium, but the exceptional quality, comfort (which is a rarity in a lot of luxury shoes), and classic styles make them well worth the investment.
+AERA creates timeless designs that artisans handcraft in Italy, showcasing the value of slow fashion.
+Yes, they do come at a premium, but the exceptional quality, comfort (which is a rarity in a lot of luxury shoes), and classic styles make them well worth the investment.
 The pieces are created to last, and the designs never go out of vogue - a true testament to the value of slow fashion.

-I have the Jackie slingbacks in black patent - $525, and worth every penny.
+I have the Jackie slingbacks in black patent - $525, and worth every penny (currently on sale for .
 You cannot go wrong with this pair.
 These classic flats, inspired by the timeless elegance of fashion icon Jackie Kennedy, are super classy and chic.
 With their sleek pointed toe, they transition seamlessly from day to night.
 I wear them with slacks to work, or jeans and a cute top for a night out with the girls.
 (Check out these guides for sustainable jeans or eco-friendly workwear brands).

-The insole is cushioned, making these flats very comfortable.
+The cushioned insole makes these flats very comfortable to wear.
 These do fit small, so we recommend sizing up half a size.
 In terms of care, the patent leather is super easy to clean - gently wipe with a damp cloth.
 You don’t need to use soap or any other cleaning products - these can actually damage the shine of the patent leather.

 All AERA’s designs are certified vegan - no exceptions.
-Every single component of the shoe has been thoughtfully selected, without sacrificing on style, quality, or comfort.
-The outer materials are made of a mix of cotton and polyesterand nylon.
+The design team has thoughtfully selected every single component of the shoe, ensuring they maintain style, quality, and comfort.
+They crafted the outer materials using a mix of cotton, polyester, and nylon.
 But no greenwashing here - AERA openly acknowledges the environmental concerns of these synthetics and is engaging in plastic offsetting.

 Their signature lining material is made from bio polyols - made from field corn not viable for human consumption.
 This corn is produced for ethanol and other manufactured products, so its use doesn’t divert resources for animal feed or other farm use.
 Additionally, bio polyols have a smaller carbon footprint than their petroleum-based alternatives.

-AERA is highly selective about the suppliers they work with, partnering primarily with an industry leader in non-leather, vegan shoe materials for their outer material and lining—the majority of their raw materials.
+AERA is highly selective about the suppliers they work with.
+They partner primarily with an industry leader in non-leather, vegan shoe materials for their outer material and lining, which make up the majority of their raw materials.

 AERA is Carbon neutral certified.
 The brand has invested in several carbon and water offset programs, including reforesting 120,000 acres of marginal farmland in the Mississipi Alluvial Valley through the Green Trees Reforestation Project.
 Read more about AERA’s sustainability initiatives on their website - they have a lot of in-depth information which we love to see!